JinJinHrb/forever-ssh-deploy/README.md

 2. upload the zip file onto the server via SFTP (authentication by either private key or password)

+    * you can set different servers at one time

 3. unzip and execute bash script to restart the project

     * the default script uses [forever](https://github.com/foreversd/forever) to start "index.js" located at the parent folder of the remote folder [destFolderPath]

-    * you can override the bash script via field "initScript" in constructor arguments for Deploy
+    * you can override the bash script via field "initScript" in the constructor argument for class Deploy

 ## Example Usage